Gallbladder wall cholesterolosis

 - diffuse: strawberry gallbladder

-Its prevalence may range around 4-8% and there there may be a an increased male predilection.
+Its prevalence may range around 4-8% and there may be a male predilection 1.

 Treatment and prognosis